Lawrence Krader

-Lawrence Krader (December 9, 1919 – November 15, 1998) was an American socialist anthropologist and ethnologist.
+Lawrence Krader (December 9, 1919 – November 18, 1998) was an American anthropologist and ethnologist.

 Early life

 Krader was born on December 9, 1919, in Jamaica, New York.
 In 1936, at the Philosophy Department of the City College of New York (CCNY), he studied Aristotle with Abraham Edel, Leibniz with Philipp P. Wiener, and mathematical logic and linguistics with Alfred Tarski.
 In 1937–1938, he also studied logic with Rudolf Carnap and ethnology with Franz Boas.
 In 1941, Krader graduated with a Bachelor of Arts degree at CCNY and was granted the Ketcham Award for Philosophy.
 As the United States entered World War II, Krader joined the merchant navy and traveled to the Russian Arctic port of Arkhangelsk before travelling to Leningrad (now Saint Petersburg) where he learned the Russian language.